KacperMatusiewicz/dynamic-windows/projects/dynamic-windows-core/README.md

 ### Defining custom draggable space
-You can exclude certain parts of your window from being a draggable space, dw-draggable affects all child elements, but you can prevent them from becoming a hook for dragging using `non-draggable-space` attribute, for example you might want elements like `<textarea>` to respond to `mousedown` event in a canonical way.
+You can exclude certain parts of your window from being a draggable space, dw-draggable affects all child elements, but you can prevent them from becoming a hook for dragging using `dw-non-draggable-space` attribute, for example you might want elements like `<textarea>` to respond to `mousedown` event in a canonical way.

-Furthermore, you can set `recursive` value on a `non-draggable-space` property to affect all child nodes.
+Furthermore, you can set `recursive` value on a `dw-non-draggable-space` property to affect all child nodes.
 ```html
 <div dw-draggable>
   ...